cseptesting/floatcsep/docs/reference/api_reference.rst

 API Reference
 =============

-This contains a reference document to the feCSEP API.
+This contains a reference document to the floatCSEP API.

 Commands
 --------

-The commands and entry-points with which to call `fecsep` from the terminal
+The commands and entry-points with which to call `floatcsep` from the terminal
 are:

-.. :currentmodule:: fecsep.cmd.main
+.. :currentmodule:: floatcsep.cmd.main

-.. automodule:: fecsep.cmd.main
+.. automodule:: floatcsep.cmd.main

 .. autosummary::
    :toctree: generated